gradle/gradle/design-docs/unified-configuration-and-task-model.md

 ### Open issues

-- Expose as a convention as well?
+- Expose as a convention as well
+    - Have to handle creation rules that take inputs: defer creation until the convention is used, and close the inputs at this point.
+    - Once closed, cannot mutate an object.
 - Exact pattern to use to determine which model(s) a plugin exposes
     - Alternative pattern that declares only the type and name and Gradle takes care of decoration, instantiation and dependency injection
 - Should assert that every model object is decorated, however it happens to be created.